aviatesk/XCompiler/README.md

 julia> @enter_call optimize=false rand(1:10) # skip the optimization passes
 ```

-As seen in the `ipo_constant_propagation` example, `XCompiler`'s global code cache is associated with the identity of those configurations above,
+As seen in the `ipo_constant_propagation` example, `XCompiler`'s global code cache is associated with the identity of those configurations,
 so we don't need to care about the previous compilation cache with different parameters.

 ## Cache